Suheldev Bharatiya Samaj Party

-The Suheldev Bharatiya Samaj Party is an Indian political party founded in 2002.
-The party is led by Om Prakash Rajbhar, former Minister of Backward Classes Welfare, Disabled People development in Uttar Pradesh.
-The party has its headquarters in Rasra, Ballia district.
+Suheldev Bharatiya Samaj Party is an Indian political party founded in 2002.
+The party is led by Om Prakash Rajbhar, Cabinet Minister in Uttar Pradesh.
+The party has its headquarters in Rasra, Ballia district, Uttar Pradesh.
 The party has a yellow flag.

 Profile

-SBSP is based primarily amongst the Rajbhar community in eastern Uttar Pradesh.

-The party calls for the inclusion of the Rajbhar community in the list of Scheduled Tribess.
+SBSP is based primarily based in eastern Uttar Pradesh and draws its support from the Rajbhar community.
+The party calls for the inclusion of the Rajbhar community in the list of Scheduled Tribes.
 However, it also favours the setting up of reservation quotas on socio-economic grounds.